 - 1. Introduction to basic structure of C++ program, utility of header and library files. - 2.
-Implementation of program related to the basic constructs in C++ - 3.
+Implementation of programs related to the basic constructs in C++ - 3.
 Programs using different data types in C++ - 4.
 Programs using Loops and Conditional Statements in C++ - 5.
-Programs using arrays single dimension in C++. - 6.
-Programs using functions by passing values using call by value method and call by reference method. - 7.
-Programs related to string handling in C++ - 8.
-Program to demonstrate the objects of the class and their working - 9.
-Programs to implement the working of constructor & destructor - 10.
-Programs to implement the concept of operator overloading - 11.
-Programs to implement Inheritance and its types - 12.
-Programs using early and late binding - 13.
-Programs to show the working of abstract classes - 14.
-Programs to show the working of Exception Handling - 15.
-Program to illustrate the concept of file handling
+Programs using Manipulators in C++ - 6.
+Programs using arrays in C++. - 7.
+Programs to illustrate the usage of pointers in C++ - 8.
+Programs to illustrate the types of functions in C++ - 9.
+Program to differentiate the usage of call by value method and call by reference method. - 10.
+Programs related to string handling in C++ - 11.
+Programs to illustrate the concept of function and operator overloading - 12.
+Program to demonstrate the objects of the class and their working - 13.
+Programs to implement the working of constructor & destructor - 14.
+Program to implement the concept of function overriding. - 15.
+Programs to implement Inheritance and its types - 16.
+Programs using early and late binding - 17.
+Programs to show the working of abstract classes - 18.
+Programs to show the working of Exception Handling - 19.
+Program to illustrate the concept of File handling - 20.
+At least one example of large program development.